Why is this medication prescribed?

 Ziv-aflibercept injection come as a solution to be injected intravenously (into a vein) over at least 1 hour by a doctor or nurse in a medical facility.
 Ziv-aflibercept is usually given once every 14 days.

-Your doctor may need to delay your treatment or adjust your dose if you experience certain side effects.
-It is important for you to tell your doctor how you are feeling during your treatment with ziv-aflibercept.
+Your doctor may need to decrease your dose or temporarily or permanently stop your treatment if you experience certain side effects.
+It is important for you to tell your doctor how you are feeling during your treatment with ziv-aflibercept injection.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.